 The majority of the physical recuperation happens within the first month after the surgery.
 During the preliminary stages, movement is limited to walking, sitting and standing without pushing, pulling or lifting.
 Return to work will depend on healing and if you have a less active job.
 Activities such as exercise may be limited for more than a month depending on how rapidly you recover.

-Possible Difficulties of Breast enhancementThis procedure is associated with many of the same dangers as other kinds of major cosmetic surgery.
-It also has some distinct dangers including:
+Potential Problems of Breast enhancementThis procedure is associated with many of the same risks as other types of major cosmetic surgery.
+It also has a few unique risks including:

 - Uneven or rippling skin smoothness over the breast implant